INDEX

 Evaluating Soundness Rumps Just Right

-Evaluating Soundness Shoulders Poor Shoulder Structure
+Evaluating Soundness Shoulder Poor Shoulder Structure

 Evaluating Soundness Shoulders - Good Shoulders